Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Python Flask has been configured to support HTTPS and user authentication.

 Before we begin, some details about the Webhook Flask receiver.
-I modified the original source [GitHub - cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Github - Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
+I modified the original source [GitHub - cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [GitHub - Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
 I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 {: .notice--info}
 <i class="fa fa-exclamation-triangle fa-2x" style="color:yellow"></i> <b>Important:</b><br>